-- The onsite contact for the company must check-in with show management or American Exposition Services no later than 7:00 AM on Saturday, June 22, or the exhibitor will be considered a “no show.”
+- The onsite contact for the company must check-in with show management or American Exposition Services no later than 7:00 AM on Saturday, June 10, or the exhibitor will be considered a no-show.
 Space will be re-assigned at the discretion of show management.
-“No shows” at the conference do not get a refund and will not be allowed to exhibit at the next Pacific Veterinary Conference.
-“No shows” also do not accumulate priority points.
+No-shows at the conference do not get a refund and will not be allowed to exhibit at the next Pacific Veterinary Conference.
+No-shows also do not accumulate priority points.

 - Removing display items and/or dismantling a booth before the scheduled breakdown time for all exhibitors is a violation of this contract and will be considered the same as a “no show.”

 Exhibitor booths must be staffed during the scheduled hours of the exhibit hall.
 Exhibitor badges are for exhibitor’s company staff only and must be worn at all times.
-The exhibitor reserving the space is responsible for letting the Pacific Veterinary Conference know the names of their staff members by May 31, 2019.
+The exhibitor reserving the space is responsible for letting the Pacific Veterinary Conference know the names of their staff members by May 19, 2023.
 Additional exhibitor badges are available for $250, which includes all meals served in the Vet Expo.
-Veterinarians and veterinary technicians who are registered for the conference through an exhibitor can attend CE classes, but they must register for the conference as an attendee and pay the appropriate fees to receive a certificate of attendance and access to lecture notes.
-Exhibitors will incur $25 fee for each replacement badge.
+Veterinarians and veterinary technicians who are registered for the conference through an exhibitor can attend CE classes, but they must register for the conference as an attendee and pay the appropriate fees to receive a certificate of attendance and access to the lecture notes.
+Exhibitors will incur a $25 fee for each replacement badge.
 Exhibitor badges purchased after May 19, 2023 are non-refundable.
 Cancellations must be made in writing and emailed to email@example.com. $50 administration fee applies.

 Payment must be made by check (payable to Pacific Veterinary Conference) drawn on a U.S. bank or credit card (Visa, MasterCard, AMEX, or Discover only); dishonored checks or credit cards will prevent booth(s) being assigned until rectified.
-There is a $25 charge for returned checks.
+There is a $35 charge for returned checks.
 All first-time exhibitors are required to pay be credit card.

-All cancellation and refund requests must be received in writing on company letterhead by February 8, 2019.
+Exhibitor cancellation and refund requests must be received in writing on company letterhead by February 1, 2023.
 Fifty percent of the total booth cost is non-refundable.
-No refunds are given for cancellations made after February 8, 2019.
+No refunds are given for cancellations made after February 1, 2023.

-The exhibitor agrees that the Pacific Veterinary Conference shall have the right to make such rules and regulations or changes in the floor plan arrangement of booths for said exhibition as it shall deem necessary.
-All determinations by the Pacific Veterinary Conference regarding the enforcement of rules, regulations, and conditions under this contract shall be final and binding.
+The exhibitor agrees that the Pacific Veterinary Conference shall have the right to make changes to the floor plan arrangement of booths as it shall deem necessary.

 Pre-show Inspection and Violations Notice